Self-Treat or See a Health Care Provider?

-You have a chronic illness or other condition.
+A chronic illness or other condition

 A cold, the flu, or a stomachache that?s getting worse even though you?re resting and taking OTC medicine

-Unusual symptoms that are painful or worrisome
+Unusual symptoms that are painful or worry you

 Diarrhea or constipation for longer than a week